 A new paradigm is needed, based on 3 key principles:

 Despite significant investments in security technology and processes, attackers still gain access to protected data on a regular basis.
 In response IT has built higher and higher walls around the places where data lives – whether in a data center or in the cloud, but attacks persist.

 Mass migration to cloud computing has improved scalability, lowered costs, and freed IT from having to manage the application environment.
 However, the more data is stored on the cloud, the more the cloud becomes a target for attackers, and the more risky it becomes to store sensitive data there.

 Users need their data to be available on all of their devices at any given moment because the pace of business today requires it.
 But from a security standpoint, the greater number of devices there are to manage, the greater the risk of attack.

 You can’t hack gibberish.
 Every message, chat, and document should be encrypted with its own unique key and only decrypted on the intended user’s device.
 This way, an attacker focusing on a data center or cloud services provider will get nothing but encrypted data, which looks like gibberish when viewed.

 Cloud Providers trumpet two security solutions: “encryption-in-transit,” in which data is encrypted in a secure tunnel between the device and the server; and “encryption-at-rest”, in which data is encrypted on the server’s disk.
 But Cloud Providers do not address the hole in between: encryption-in-use.
 In all of their services, the server has the ability to see unencrypted user data.
 If the server can see the raw data, then an attack on the server has the potential to expose everything the server contains.

+If an attack on a single server or network device yields vast quantities of valuable information, one can be sure the attackers will target this central point of failure.
+Additionally, administrators can become an attractive target because of their privileged access credentials.
+If an attacker can breach just one administrator, everything in the enterprise can be compromised.
 A better approach is to distribute trust amongst the administrative team instead of entrusting a single administrator with privileged access.
 Some organizations require specific approval processes before a single administrator can access sensitive information.
 The key is to use cryptographic techniques to validate this trust, rather than relying on business logic on the server which can be attacked.

 Security versus ease-of-use is a false dichotomy.
 If security is difficult to use, it simply won’t be used and this defeats security objectives in the first place.
 To be effective security must be as frictionless as possible.